 Regionally across Northern Ireland, the majority of all carers' assessments have consistently been offered to carers of people in the Older People client group (Figure 4).
-With the exception of the "Family & Child Care / Children with Disabilities" client group, all client groups saw a drop in the number of assessments offered when compared to the same quarter last year.
+There was a rise in the number of assessments offered for the following three client groups when compared to the same quarter last year - "Mental Health", "Learning Disability" and "Other".
+The client groups "Older people", "Physical Disability & Sensory Impairment", and "Family & Child Care / Children with Disabilities" saw a drop in the number of assessments offered when compared to the same quarter last year.

-Figure 4 Number of Carers Assessments Offered by Client Group (of cared for person) (quarter ending 31 December 2016 - 30 September 2019)
+Figure 4 Number of Carers Assessments Offered by Client Group (of cared for person) (quarter ending 30 June 2017 - 31 March 2020)

-'Children' cover 'Children with Disabilities' and "Family and Child Care'.
+'Children' cover 'Children with Disabilities' and 'Family and Child Care'.